wI2L/fizz/README.md

 #### Servers information

 If the OpenAPI specification refers to an API that is not hosted on the same domain, or using a path prefix not included in the spec, you will have to declare server information.
-This can be achieved using `f.Generator().SetServers` method.
+This can be achieved using the `f.Generator().SetServers` method.

 ```go
 f := fizz.New()